 Mint is a beautiful herb to have around your kitchen garden.
 The only problem with mint is that it has a short shelf life and doesn't keep well after being picked.
 Fortunately, there's an easy solution: dry it!
-If done correctly, this simple process will allow the delicate flavor to stay intact while removing moisture from the fragrant leaves.
+This simple process will keep the delicate flavor intact while removing moisture from the fragrant leaves.
 Learn how to dry mint and go from fresh leaves to tea leaves in a short time.

 Are you looking to make homemade mint tea and learn how to preserve your fresh herbs for a long time?
 Let's do this!